anaismu/anaismu.github.io/README.md

 [![Github](https://icons8.com/icon/12599/github) AnaisMu](https://github.com/anaismu)

 _If you have my phone number, please be aware that I am likely using a focus mode that may hide your messages or calls.
 Ringing me twice in a row may bypass the focus mode, feel free to do so.
 Additionally, because of scams, I am sceptical about answering unknown numbers, if that is your case, feel free to leave a voice mail -- I do check them.
-Thanks!_
+Thanks_!
 _
 ## About
 I am a finishing PhD candidate in Computer Science and Artificial Intelligence at [Trinity College Dublin](https://tcd.ie).
 I am part of the third cohort being funded by the Science Foundation Ireland’s **Centre for Research Training in Artificial Intelligence [(CRT-AI)](https://crt-ai.ie)**.
 Particularly interested in language, syntax and, more broadly, in the underlying rules and patterns governing human interactions, I investigate how these concepts can be applied to the field of Artificial Intelligence.